 Dr. Michelle Rozenman is an Assistant Clinical Professor at the UCLA Semel Institute, and Associate Director of the UCLA Pediatric OCD Intensive Outpatient Program.
 Her clinical expertise is in the assessment and treatment of anxiety-related disorders in children and adolescents.
 Her research focuses on assessing processes that may underlie anxiety in youth, including cognitive bias and stress reactivity, and directly targeting these processes in experimental interventions.

-Anna graduated from UCLA in 2019 with a B.S. in Cognitive Science.
+Anna graduated from UCLA in 2019 with a B.S. in Cognitive Science and a minor in Public Health.
 Her research interests include the identification of the neural correlates of OCD and anxiety, as well as the effectiveness of emerging treatments for these disorders.
 Synthesizing these focus points, Anna is interested in how imaging studies can advance the development of new treatments for OCD and anxiety.

 NAMITA TANYA PADGAONKAR